Intermittent fasting can help weight loss

 • Alternate-day fasting

-It involves alternating between a 24-hour “fast day” when the person eats less than 25% of usual energy needs and a 24-hour non-fasting “feast day” period.
+It involves alternating between a 24-hour “fast day,” during which the person eats less than 25% of their usual energy needs, and a 24-hour non-fasting “feast day.”
 It is the strictest form of intermittent fasting because there are more days per week.

 • Periodic fasting or whole-day fasting

-It involves any period of consecutive fasting of more than 24 hours, such as the 5:2 diet, where there are one or two fast days per week, to the more extreme version with several days or weeks of fasting.
+It involves any period of consecutive fasting of more than 24 hours, ranging from the 5:2 diet, with one or two fast days per week, to more extreme versions with several days or weeks of fasting.

 • Time-restricted feeding

 It involves eating only for a certain number of hours each day.
-Examples are skipping a meal and the 16:8 diet (16 fasting hours cycled by eight non-fasting hours).
+Common examples are missing a meal or following a 16:8 pattern, which means 16 hours of fasting and 8 hours of eating.

 Studies on animals suggest that it could negatively affect female fertility.
 Intermittent Fasting could actually lower glucose tolerance and potentially crash women’s metabolism for someone with emotional or psychological eating disorders; intermittent fasting could amplify these issues.
-Skipping meals also elevates the levels of the stress hormone cortisol; even small increases in cortisol can raise blood sugar, resulting in the undesirable effect of storing fat and breaking down muscles.
+Skipping meals may cause cortisol levels to rise.
+Even small increases in cortisol can lift blood sugar levels, which may lead to more fat storage and muscle breakdown.

 Previous articleWhy Do People in Japan Live Longer?